BinYuOnCa/binyuonca.github.com/source/_posts/Classification-with-Python.md

-# Data visualization and pre-processing
+# Pre-processing with Data visualization

+Libs used in this section.
 ```python
 from sklearn import preprocessing
 import seaborn as sns

 ```
+## Visulaition the data
 Let’s see how many of each class is in our data set